hossam1911/-COVID-19-X-Ray-Image-Classification/README.md

+## Model Deployment
+The model is deployed using Flask for web application development.

-## Usage Instructions
+### Deployment Instructions

-1. Clone the repository to your local environment.
+Clone the repository.
-2. Install necessary dependencies as per provided instructions.
-3. Run the Flask application locally for an interactive experience.
+Run the Flask application locally for firsthand experience.

 ### Contribution Guidelines